CSCfi/csc-user-guide/docs/apps/hyperqueue.md

 ```

 In a Slurm batch job each Slurm task correspond to one HyperQueue worker.
+We can increase the amount of workers by increasing the number of Slurm tasks.

-In a partial node allocation we reserve a fraction of the CPUs and memory on a node.
+In a partial node allocation we reserve a fraction of the CPUs and memory on a node per worker.
-We can increase the available CPUs by increasing the number of Slurm tasks.

-In a full node allocation we reserve all the CPUs and memory on a node.
+In a full node allocation we reserve all the CPUs and memory on a node per worker.
-We can increase the available CPUs by increasing the number of reserved nodes.

 Example of a `batch.sh` script that starts the server and workers, and then submits tasks.

 === "Puhti partial single node"
     ```bash
     #!/bin/bash
     #SBATCH --partition=small    # single node partition
     #SBATCH --ntasks=1           # one HyperQueue worker
     #SBATCH --cpus-per-task=10   # one or more cpus per worker
     #SBATCH --mem-per-cpu=1000   # desired amount of memory
     #SBATCH --time=00:15:00
     ```